 This is why I make sure to give myself a routine—to prevent work from consuming every little bit of my day.
 I start my day by outlining what I hope to accomplish, then figure out whether that's realistic considering my time constraints.
 I make sure to leave room in that schedule for breaks—a walk, lunch, some time for a call or texting friends in the afternoon.
 And I make sure I know when I need to stop working.

 Of course, that's just one approach.
 My friend Janine, who's an editor here at Zapier, needed some external motivation, so she built a bot that tells her to stop working.
-Click Use this Zap, and you can set it up for yourself.
+Click the button to try it for yourself.

 Take advantage of time-shifting

 The good news: work-life balance doesn't have to mean recreating the nine-to-five work day.
 Remote work means you have flexibility, and you should absolutely use that flexibility.
 I, for example, went kayaking on a recent Friday morning.
 It was nice.